 -Huacachina.
 What a fun desert oasis.
-A pleasant place to spend a couple days.
+A pleasant place to spend a couple of days.

 -Peruvian Amazon.
-Okay I didn’t get to visit myself, but the general consensus I got from other traveler’s was that it was worth the visit.
+Okay, I didn’t get to visit myself, but the general consensus I got from other traveler was that it was worth the visit.

 -Difficult to communicate without proper knowledge of the Spanish language.
 This is not something to hold against Peru or that I’m even complaining about.
 If you have limited or no ability to speak Spanish communication will be a hurdle.